 Those seeking election to the ABoT should have prior leadership and volunteer experience, as well as an understanding of nonprofit/association governance.
-Leadership attributes such as strategic thinking, ability to delegate, active listening, facilitation skills, and the ability to develop consensus are essential to the success of any governing body.
+Leadership attributes such as strategic thinking, active listening, facilitation skills, and the ability to develop consensus are essential to the success of any governing body.